Heatherton

 Heatherton was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Heatherton has a high level of cultural diversity, with 31.9% of its population speaking a language other than English at home and 38.4% born overseas.
-The predominant religion in Heatherton is Christianity, accounting for 47.4% of the population.
-Notably, Judaism is overrepresented in Heatherton compared to Greater Melbourne, comprising 3.7% versus 1.0%.
+Christianity is the main religion in Heatherton, making up 47.4% of people.
+However, Judaism is overrepresented compared to Greater Melbourne, comprising 3.7% versus 1.0%.

 Frequently Asked Questions - Diversity